Th3Spl/Th3Spl/README.md

 - 👋 Hi, I’m @Th3Spl
 - 👀 I’m interested in c++ and c#
 - 🌱 I’m currently learning  js
-- 📫 How to reach me: stehub.support@protonmail.com
+- 📫 How to reach me: On my Discord: https://discord.gg/635ysHGDG6